Tourism Best Management Practices:

 "We're all locals," Gieser said.
 "We have all the same values as the people who point fingers at us."

 TBMP's website lists more than 70 businesses who have signed on to the program.
-This includes mostly local businesses as
+This includes mostly local businesses as well

-well as cruise lines, who agree to limit their vessels' emissions while within distances of three miles from Alaska's coastline.
+as cruise lines, who agree to limit their vessels' emissions while within distances of three miles from Alaska's coastline.

 A hot topic in Juneau this summer has been the debate on 12th St. traffic.
-Many residents of the neighborhood have actively
+Many residents of the neighborhood have actively voiced

-voiced their opposition toward tour vehicles traveling past their homes, while other residents say they welcome tours.
+their opposition toward tour vehicles traveling past their homes, while other residents say they welcome tours.

 TBMP has been working to make the necessary changes to reduce traffic on the residential street.
-Under current guidelines,
+Under current guidelines, buses

-use of vehicles in excess of 35 feet and avoid the area during busy times of day.
+in excess of 35 feet and avoid the area during busy times of day.